Walkouts held at South Florida schools to protest gun violence

 One woman held a sign that read: "Our kids will not be ignored."

 "We are here to support them 100 percent.
-This is the beginning," she said.
+This is the beginning," Allison MacLeod said.
 "They will be joined by students across the United States of America.
 They are all part of this generation and will not accept this.
 There will be change."

 Other signs had messages like, "Protect our kids, not guns," and, "We stand with Stoneman Douglas."